pingcap/docs/tidb-cloud/tidb-cloud-htap-quickstart.md

 # TiDB Cloud HTAP Quick Start

-This tutorial guides you through an easy way to experience Hybrid Transactional and Analytical Processing (HTAP) once you have already started your TiDB cluster on the TiDB Cloud and have TiFlash node in your cluster.
+[HTAP](https://en.wikipedia.org/wiki/Hybrid_transactional/analytical_processing) means Hybrid Transactional/Analytical Processing.
+The HTAP cluster in TiDB Cloud is composed of [TiKV](https://tikv.org), a row-based storage engine designed for transactional processing, and [TiFlash](https://docs.pingcap.com/tidb/stable/tiflash-overview)<sup>beta</sup>, a columnar storage designed for analytical processing.
+Your application data is first stored in TiKV and then replicated to TiFlash<sup>beta</sup> via the Raft consensus algorithm.
+So it is real time replication from the row store to the columnar store.

-The content includes how to replicate tables to TiFlash, run queries with TiFlash and experience the performance boost.
+This tutorial guides you through an easy way to experience the Hybrid Transactional and Analytical Processing (HTAP) feature of TiDB Cloud.
+The content includes how to replicate tables to TiFlash, run queries with TiFlash, and experience the performance boost.

 ## Before you begin

-Before experiencing the benefit brought by HTAP, take the steps in [TiDB Cloud Quick Start](/tidb-cloud/tidb-cloud-quickstart.md) to create a cluster with TiFlash nodes and import sample data to the cluster.
+Before experiencing the HTAP feature, take the steps in [TiDB Cloud Quick Start](/tidb-cloud/tidb-cloud-quickstart.md) to create a cluster with TiFlash nodes and import sample data to the cluster.

 ## Steps